-Bring the coastal flavors into your home with these Blackened Fish Tacos!
+Bring coastal flavors home with these Blackened Fish Tacos!
 Spicy, Cajun-seasoned cod or mahi mahi is seared in a cast iron skillet, loaded into warm corn tortillas, and topped with a creamy avocado sauce and fresh cilantro for the most epic flavor combo.
 Make this quick and easy dinner recipe in under 30 minutes any night of the week!

 When I lived in San Antonio, I went to this popular restaurant called The Cove WAY too often.